KianGentry/EYN-DOS/README.md

 - Pong - A recreation of the classic Atari game that took the world by storm.
 Use the arrow keys to move your paddle up and down to try and hit the ball.

 - Raycast Test - A test of a raycasting engine.
 Pretty self-explanatory.
 (Engine may be used for future projects.
 Don't tell anyone I said this!)

-- Snake - Basic, classic Snake.
-Use the arrow keys to move and eat the apples.

 - Solitiare - A command-line operated solitaire game.
 This version of solitaire uses a co-ordinate system in order to move the cards.
 For example, if a card was on slot A1 B1 and you wanted to move it to A1 B2, you would type "A1 B1 A1 B2".